langchain-ai/langgraph/README.md

     messages = state['messages']
     last_message = messages[-1]
     # If there is no function call, then we finish
-    if "tool_calls" not in last_message.additional_kwargs:
+    if "function_call" not in last_message.additional_kwargs:
         return "end"
     # Otherwise if there is, we continue
     else: